smanowar/election_analysis/README.md

 # Election Analysis

-## Project Overview
+## Overview of Election Audit
-Our task was to complete an audit of a recent local congressional election using Python.
-We were tasked with obtaining the following information:

-1. Calculate the total number of votes cast.
-2. Obtain a complete list of candidates who recieved votes.
+Explain the purpose of this election audit analysis.

+## Election-Audit Results
+Using a bulleted list, address the following election outcomes.
+Use images or examples of your code as support where necessary.

+- How many votes were cast in this congressional election?

-3. Calculate the totoal number of votes each candidate recieved.
+- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

+- Which county had the largest number of votes?

-4. Calculate the percentage of votes for each candidate.
+- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

-5. Determine the winner based on popular vote.
+- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

-## Resources
+## Election-Audit Summary

-- Data Source: election_results.csv
-- Software: Python 3.6.1, Visual Studio Code 1.38.1
+In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections.